Broad-gauge railway: High-speed rail

-South Asia primarily uses the broad gauge for its passenger rail services and the fastest broad gauge train presently in the region is the Indian Railways' Vande Bharat Express (a.k.a.
+South Asia primarily uses the broad gauge for its passenger rail services and the fastest broad-gauge train presently in the region is the Indian Railways' Vande Bharat Express (a.k.a.
 Train 18).
 During one of the trial runs, the Vande Bharat Express achieved a peak speed of 180 km/h.
-The sustained speeds of this train is considerably lower, with a peak operational speed of 130 km/h and an average speed of 95 km/h, due to track limitations.
-Indian Railways has plans to introduce a higher speed Train 20 that is capable of 200 km/h, but the project has encountered delays stemming from bids for rolling-stocks with poor local sourcing.
-A number of semi high speed railway projects using broad gauge tracks are being planned or built in the region, with sustained speeds of 200 km/h with future-proofing for 250 km/h.
-India's current high speed railway project is being built on the standard gauge due to limitations imposed by the Japanese consortium funding the project, however the feasibility reports by both the French and German consultants preferred a broad gauge high speed railway.
+The sustained speeds of this train is considerably lower, with a peak operational speed of 160 km/h and an average speed of 95 km/h, due to track limitations.
+Indian Railways has plans to introduce a higher speed Vande Bharat sleeper train that is capable of 200 km/h, but the project has encountered delays stemming from bids for rolling-stocks with poor local sourcing.
+A number of semi-high-speed railway projects using broad-gauge tracks are being planned or built in the region, with sustained speeds of 200 km/h with future-proofing for 250 km/h.
+India's current high-speed railway project is being built on the standard gauge due to limitations imposed by the Japanese consortium funding the project, however the feasibility reports by both the French and German consultants preferred a broad-gauge high-speed railway.
 These European reports stated that the additional costs of train procurement, due to the essential modifications of the rolling-stock for the broad gauge, from European rolling-stock manufacturers such as Alstom or Siemens would be softened through a large minimum order size of at least thirty train sets.
-A considerable debate has continued about the suitability of the high speed rail on standard gauge for the Indian travel demands and the possible exclusion of the existing rail network in India.
-The recent discussions around the Kerala semi-high speed rail has highlighted the limitations of high speed rail on broad gauge.
-Since most of the global high speed rail infrastructure is built using the standard gauge, the cost benefits of using off-the-shelf rolling-stocks with minimal customizations and the availability of extensive, well proven technical know-how, are significant factors in favor of the high speed rail on the standard gauge over the broad gauge, for cost sensitive rail markets in South Asia, especially in India.
+A considerable debate has continued about the suitability of the high-speed rail on standard gauge for the Indian travel demands and the possible exclusion of the existing rail network in India.
+The recent discussions around the Kerala semi-high–speed rail has highlighted the limitations of high-speed rail on broad gauge.
+Since most of the global high-speed rail infrastructure is built using the standard gauge, the cost benefits of using off-the-shelf rolling-stocks with minimal customizations and the availability of extensive, well proven technical know-how, are significant factors in favor of the high-speed rail on the standard gauge over the broad gauge, for cost sensitive rail markets in South Asia, especially in India.